-After opening firm, the Indian Indices have well remained above the dotted line in the morning session.
-Apart from stocks in the metal sector, all other sectoral indices are trading in the green.
+After opening positively, the Indian Indices are trading well above the dotted line in the morning session.
+All sectoral indices are in the green.
+The buying interest is highest in Metal and Banking stocks.